 A common misconception of retirees’ health care expenses is that it is a wealth problem.
 While part of the problem has to do with wealth, the other part that is downplayed is the health aspect.
 One factor about health status to consider is age.
 As you get older your health deteriorates and your health care expenses will most likely be more expensive than they were pre-retirement.
 This is an adjustment people need to factor in along with the multiple other layers associated with health status and risk.

 Another factor to consider is how long you will be taking on these expenses.
-Statistics have shown that women live longer than men do, this is something important that women should account for.
-Other aspects that may affect the cost include retirement age, Medicare coverage, and geography.
+For example, statistics show that women have longer lifespans than men.
+Additional factors include retirement age, Medicare coverage, and geography.

-By living a healthy lifestyle that includes a clean diet, working out, adequate sleep, and being a non-smoker you can help lower what your future health care costs may be.
-There are other unexpected risks in life that may still come along regardless of the lifestyle you live, but maintaining a healthy lifestyle is the best way to control what your health care expenses in retirement may be.
+By living a healthy lifestyle that includes a clean diet, working out, adequate sleep and being a non-smoker, you can help lower future health care costs.
+There are other unexpected risks in life that may still come along — regardless of the lifestyle you live — but maintenance is the best way to control your future health care expenses in retirement.

 Wage Replacement Ratio